Pound Backstage Review: How the Virtual Classes Compare to IRL Ones

 What Is Pound Backstage?

-They’re on-demand cardio drumming classes, ranging from 3 1/2 minutes to 46ish minutes, with videos targeting different areas or needs: toning, cardio, upper body, lower body or core, as well as family friendly videos you can do with your kids.
+Pound Backstage is an online service that features on-demand cardio drumming classes, ranging from 3 1/2 minutes to 46ish minutes, with videos targeting different areas or needs: toning, cardio, upper body, lower body or core, as well as family-friendly videos you can do with your kids.
+There are even a few workouts from Pound’s new offering, Pound Unnplugged, which combines yoga and meditation into the mix, offering a more holistic approach to exercise.

 How Much Does Pound Backstage Cost?

-How Does it Differ from Taking Pound Classes in-Person or in a Live, Virtual Setting?
+How Does Pound Backstage Differ from Taking Pound Classes in-Person or in a Live, Virtual Setting?

 The Pros of Subscribing to Pound Backstage: